-8.6 CCR Group rules and procedures
+8.6 CCR rules and procedures

-The CCR Group also has internal rules and procedures that enable it to successfully pursue its business operations while managing its risk.
+CCR also has internal rules and procedures that enable it to successfully pursue its business operations while managing its risk.
 These rules and/or procedures notably concern:

-- compliance of the undertaking's business operations with the policies and strategies defined by the management bodies and compliance of its reinsurance operations with applicable laws and regulations; - · valuation and supervision of investments; - identification, assessment, management and control of the risks to which the CCR Group is exposed; - compliance of inward reinsurance and pricing, outward reinsurance and reserving for regulated liabilities with the undertaking's policy in these areas; - · supervision of claims management; - · supervision of subsidiaries; - management of outsourced operations and the marketing approach used for the undertaking's products; - preparation and verification of accounting and financial information.
+- compliance of the undertaking's business operations with the policies and strategies defined by the management bodies and compliance of its reinsurance operations with applicable laws and regulations; - · valuation and supervision of investments; - identification, assessment, management and control of the risks to which CCR is exposed; - compliance of inward reinsurance and pricing, outward reinsurance and reserving for regulated liabilities with the undertaking's policy in these areas; - · supervision of claims management; - · supervision of subsidiaries; - management of outsourced operations and the marketing approach used for the undertaking's products; - preparation and verification of accounting and financial information.